ctolkien/SodaPop.RazorPagesSitemap/README.md

 ## Handling Dynamic Page Routes

-For Razor Pages which work against dynamic route parameters, you can implement `ISitemapRouteParamProvider` to supply the appriopriate route parameters to generates sitemap nodes.
+For Razor Pages which work against dynamic route parameters, you can implement `ISitemapRouteParamProvider` to supply the appropriate route parameters to generates sitemap nodes.
 This scenario is useful if you content is generated from a database.

 ### Example